 Our new catalogue can be viewed here – to access you will need to be a customer and have the password – please contact us on 01423 332309 or email email@example.com to gain access.

 This was an obvious step for our Garden Centre Sales department.
 In going paperless, we have saved 10’s of thousands of pages which, by the end of the next year would have ended up in the bin or recycled and would have taken time to process.
-The benefits are significant from both an environmental and efficiency perspective.
+The benefits are significant from both an efficiency perspective.

 Posted 13th Oct 10:23am